icwu97/AB-Testing-for-new-function/README.md

-# AB-Testing-for-new-function
+# Instagram A/B Testing

 # Background

+Instagram conducted an A/B test to evaluate the impact of its newly launched feature, Snapshot, designed to allow users to share short video clips on the platform alongside photos.
+This feature aims to diversify content, enhance user experience, and increase overall engagement.

-From the existing Insta users in Mexico, and split them into two groups: Group A (control group) and Group B (experimental group). sers in Group A will remain unchanged and continue to see the original version of the Insta interface.
+The test was carried out in Mexico, from the existing Instagram users in Mexico, where users were divided into two groups, and split them into two groups: Group A (control group) and Group B (experimental group).
+Users in Group A will remain unchanged and continue to see the original version of the Insta interface.
 Users in Group B, the experimental group, will experience a configuration change upon opening the app.
 They will see the Snapshot icon on the home screen and have access to the newly launched short video function.

 By doing this small experiment in Mexico, we can see how the Snapshot feature affects how often users interact with it and check if it could do well in the Latin American market.